-Yes, Ketone Test Strips go bad after being opened and exposed to the air.
+Ketone Test Strips go bad after being opened and exposed to the air.
 A humid storage location, like a bathroom, will make them go bad even faster.
+Once opened, Ketone Test Strips will last 30 to 90 days.

 Expiration Date on Ketone Test Strips